roblaing/erlang-webapp-howto/unit2/README.md

 I can then use these functions in other modules with Erlang's `Module:Function(...)` convention, eg `webutil:template("/var/www/index.html", ["Hello", "World"])`.

-Running `rebar3 edoc` will create a new subdirectory `apps/unit2/doc/` with an `index.html` file which you can simply load with Ctrl-O. The home page is made from an optional `apps/unit2/doc/overview.edoc` file explained in the
-<a href="http://erlang.org/doc/apps/edoc/chapter.html">EDoc</a> documentation.
-For some reason, rebar3 does not include the doc/ subdirectory
-and its contents in its `_build` tree, so you need to remember to copy that yourself if you intend writing software useable by other people.

 <h3>The beauty of keeping HTML HTML</h3>